gen-kai/C_Coding_Standard/Formatting/Formatting.md

-This section specifies formatting rules I follow when coding in C.
+This section describes formatting rules I follow when coding in C.